-The Fireface UCX II has a simple menu structure, depending on the button pressed.
+The Fireface UFX II has a simple menu structure, depending on the button pressed.

 MIC/GAIN.
-First push brings up the Mic.Gain 1/2, second push Line/Instr.
-Gain 3/4, third push returns to the meter screen.
+First push brings up the Mic.Instr.
+Gain 9/10, second push Mic.Instr.
+Gain 11/12, third push returns to the meter screen.

 REC/PLAY.
-Brings up the Record/Playback (Direct USB Recording) menu, second Rec/Play Settings, third push returns to the meter screen.
+Brings up the Record/Playback (Direct USB Recording) menu, second push returns to the meter screen.

 CHAN/MIX.
 First push brings up the Channel menu, second push the Mix to menu, third push returns to the meter screen.
+In the Channel menu encoder 1 selects the input and output to be configured, encoder 2 selects the function to be configured.
+These are Settings, Low Cut, Parametric EQ, Compressor/Expander and Auto Level.

-The Mix to menu gives access to the whole submix functionality, mix destination and source.
+The Mix to menu gives access to the whole submix functionality.
+Encoder 1 selects the mix destination, encoder 2 the source.
 A source can be modified in mix level and panorama.

-SETUP/REV. First push brings up the Options menu with access to the subpages Clock, Load/Store all Settings, Hardware/Diagnosis and Control Room.
-Second push brings up Reverb/Echo with the subpages Reverb and Echo.
+SETUP/REV. Encoder 1 selects Setups, Options and Reverb/Echo.
+Options has the subpages Clock Options, HW Options/Diagnosis and Control Room Options.
+Reverb/Echo has the subpages Reverb and Echo.
+The subpages are selected by encoder 2.